CoronaAPI/Landingpage/docs/README.md

 Check out the [example section](/examples/) to see what the API can provide for you.

-Your best bet is to look at our [Swagger documentation](https://data.corona-api.org/api-docs) to get more information on to how to use it.
+Your best bet is to look at our [slate documentation](https://docs.corona-api.org/#introduction) to get more information on to how to use it.

 ## How You Can Contribute